 Expected Outcomes

-The study will map two vital links in Delhi’s waste management chain, providing actionable insights to inform urban waste policy and operations.
+The study will map two vital links in Hyderabad’s waste management chain, providing actionable insights to inform urban waste policy and operations.
 The evidence generated will also contribute to academic papers, policy reports, and adaptable frameworks for scaling solutions to other Indian cities.
 By improving both collection and disposal practices, the project aims to drive methane emission reductions, foster healthier urban living, and contribute meaningfully to India’s broader climate and development goals.